CivicaDigital/MongoRocks/README.md

 | `cursor.toArray()`  | Returns an array that contains all documents returned by the cursor.                                          |

 ### Exercise Eleven: Sorting
-1. Return the 10 oldest students, in alphabetical surname order, by the number of given names they have in reverse order.
+1. (This is a trick question, but what's the trick?)
+Return the 10 oldest students, in alphabetical surname order, by the number of given names they have in reverse order.
 2. Use map to write out each student's full name.

 ## The Aggregation Pipeline

 Finally, we're at the good stuff.
 The Aggregation Pipeline allows you to transform documents as they flow through a number of stages.
-The output of each stage becomes the input to the nest.
-Each stage both accepts and produces a BSON document.
+The output of each stage becomes the input to the next.
+Each stage both accepts and produces one of more BSON documents.

 The Aggregation Pipeline is implemented in the aggregate method:

     aggregate([{...}, {...}, ...])

 Each object is a BSON document that describes one stage.
-The available stages are added to regularly, the latest list is on the Mongo [documentation](https://docs.mongodb.com/manual/meta/aggregation-quick-reference/).
+A list is on the Mongo [documentation](https://docs.mongodb.com/manual/meta/aggregation-quick-reference/).

 The simplest stage is probably the `$count` stage.
 It simple accepts a field name to output the count of all the documents it see into and produces a single document with this field.